hujhax/austin-improv-wiki/Story to the Death.md

 ## Summary
 ### Publicity Blurb
-From the 2018 show announcement:<blockquote>Life is short and you deserve only the best.
+<blockquote>Life is short and you deserve only the best.
 The cast of *Story to the Death* begin five completely different improvised stories, only to have the audience slowly but surely kill off the ones that fail to thrill and/or intrigue.
 One amazing story will survive to its exciting conclusion in the second half of the show.

+Every single element of Story To The Death is completely improvised based on audience suggestions.
+It might start the night with 1) a Western, 2) a Soap Opera, 3) a touching story of redemption, 4) an Action Movie and 5) a Mockumentary.
+By the end of the night, based on Audience Choices, the show will end up with a story that has compelling characters, hilarious “special effects” and an epic, climactic ending.
 </blockquote>

 ## Casts